ktychn/cse15l-lab-reports/Report4.md

 **Clone your fork of the repository from your Github account (using the SSH URL)**
 ![Image](clone.png)
 Keys pressed: `git clone <ctrl> v <enter>`
 I cloned the fork of the repository from my Github account by typing `git clone`, and pasting the `SSH` URL I copied from my Github page, `git@github.com:ktychn/lab7.git`.
-I pressed `<enter>` to run the command.
+I pressed `<enter>` to run the command, which cloned the lab7 repository into the workspace.

 **Run the tests, demonstrating that they fail**
 ![Image](testsFail.png)